nficano/dotfiles/README.md

-pstat                                    Show a filtered, formatted, and sorted process list. showdesk                                 Show desktop icons. silence-removal                          Remove silence from an audio file. strip-noun-attribution                   Strip attribution from SVG files. svg-icon                                 Quickly make SVGs responsive and change the  fill="currentColor". svgo*                                    Optimize all SVG files in the current directory.
+pstat                                    Show a filtered, formatted, and sorted process list. showdesk                                 Show desktop icons. silence-removal                          Remove silence from an audio file. slugify                                  Rename files and directories to slug fields. strip-noun-attribution                   Strip attribution from SVG files. svg-icon                                 Quickly make SVGs responsive and change the  fill="currentColor". svgo*                                    Optimize all SVG files in the current directory.